flightaware/Tcl-bounties/README.md

 ## A first class, high-performance, non-hackish way to do named parameters
 * Invoke a proc by naming the variables and their values rather than doing it positionally.
-* Needs to work against existing procs without changing how procs are defined.
+* ~~Needs to work against existing procs without changing how procs are defined.~~
+* Needs to be natural and "native Tcl" like for the caller.
 * Needs to support default values as specified in proc definitions.
 * must be first class, i.e. can't be a proc that wraps procs with a bunch of scaffolding.
 * $20,000